davadazaita/davadazaita/README.md

 ---

+<h3>  They interbreed with other natural beings to generate new, defining harmonic forms on Earth. </h3>

+---

 <h3>

 They are the offspring of Ra-man and Ra-ma (The Black Girinos).
 According to the theory of evolution of Satan Ra-Man (Metamorphosis), they begin as tadpole-like creatures in the sea.
 However, by the sovereign power of Adonai Tzevaot, they were prevented from evolving into a contradictory human form.
 Instead, they have existed on Earth for billions of years, dwelling from the deepest ocean trenches to the frozen expanse of the Arctic ice.